 Pre-licensing course

-Cost: $250 to $700 (one time)
+Cost: $250 to $700 (one time) (2026 estimate)

-Is This Tax-Deductible?: No, because this training is required before your business is active.
+Is this tax-deductible?
+No, because this training is required before your business is active.

-Common Mistake: Paying for premium bundles that add extras like live tutoring, bonus exam drills, or printed textbooks you will not use.
+Common mistake: Paying for premium bundles that add extras like live tutoring, bonus exam drills, or printed textbooks you will not use.
 Choose the standard package unless you know you need the additional support.

 Exam practice materials

-Cost: $20 to $150 (one time)
+Cost: $20 to $150 (one time) (2026 estimate)

-Is This Tax-Deductible?: Not usually, since they are part of obtaining your license.
+Is this tax-deductible?
+Not usually, since they are part of obtaining your license.

 State exam fee

-Cost: $40 to $100 (one time, per attempt)
+Cost: $40 to $100 (one time, per attempt) (2026 estimate)

-Is This Tax-Deductible?: No, state exam fees are not deductible.
+Is this tax-deductible?
+No, state exam fees are not deductible.

-Money-Saving Tip: Schedule your exam on a day when you have no work, childcare, or personal conflicts so you do not risk missing it.
+Money-saving tip: Schedule your exam on a day when you have no work, childcare, or personal conflicts so you do not risk missing it.
 Most testing centers charge a rescheduling fee if you cancel late or do not show up.

-Common Mistake: Forgetting required documents such as your government ID, confirmation email, or authorization-to-test letter.
+Common mistake: Forgetting required documents such as your government ID, confirmation email, or authorization-to-test letter.
 Create a simple exam-day checklist so you do not have to reschedule and pay extra fees.

 Background check

-Cost: $30 to $75 (one time)
+Cost: $30 to $75 (one time) (2026 estimate)

-Is This Tax-Deductible?: No, background checks for licensing are not deductible.
+Is this tax-deductible?
+No, background checks for licensing are not deductible.

-Money-Saving Tip: Use the fingerprinting vendor your state recommends.
+Money-saving tip: Use the fingerprinting vendor your state recommends.
 Approved providers almost always cost less and process results faster.

-Common Mistake: Waiting too long and delaying license activation.
+Common mistake: Waiting too long and delaying license activation.
 If fingerprinting is required, schedule early so processing times do not push back your start date.

 License application fee

-Cost: $50 to $150 (one time)
+Cost: $50 to $150 (one time) (2026 estimate)

-Is This Tax-Deductible?: No, because it is required before you begin earning income.
+Is this tax-deductible?
+No, because it is required before you begin earning income.

-Money-Saving Tip: Apply online instead of mailing paperwork.
+Money-saving tip: Apply online instead of mailing paperwork.
 It saves time, reduces errors, and avoids any extra mailing or processing fees.

-Common Mistake: Entering incorrect information and needing to refile.
+Common mistake: Entering incorrect information and needing to refile.
 Double-check every field before submitting to avoid delays and added costs.

 License renewal

-Cost: $50 to $200 (annually)
+Cost: $50 to $200 (annually) (2026 estimate)

-Is This Tax-Deductible?: Yes, renewals are deductible once you are an active agent.
+Is this tax-deductible?
+Yes, renewals are deductible once you are an active agent.

-Money-Saving Tip: Set digital reminders 30 and 60 days before your renewal date.
+Money-saving tip: Set digital reminders 30 and 60 days before your renewal date.
 Early renewal avoids late penalties and keeps your license active without gaps.

 MLS access

-Cost: $300 to $600 (annually)
+Cost: $300 to $600 (annually) (2026 estimate)

-Is This Tax-Deductible?: Yes, MLS fees are deductible business expenses.
+Is this tax-deductible?
+Yes, MLS fees are deductible business expenses.

-Money-Saving Tip: Ask your brokerage whether your MLS fees are already included in your onboarding package.
+Money-saving tip: Ask your brokerage whether your MLS fees are already included in your onboarding package.
 If not, pay annually for the lowest rate.

-Common Mistake: Paying for MLS access when your brokerage or team already covers it.
+Common mistake: Paying for MLS access when your brokerage or team already covers it.
 Always ask during onboarding so you do not duplicate fees.

-REALTOR® Association dues
+REALTOR Association dues

-Is This Tax-Deductible?: Yes, association dues are deductible.
+Is this tax-deductible?
+Yes, association dues are deductible.

 Total cost for licensing and professional fees